 Through SDI, you can output Discrete Left and Right Eye feeds with a simple Stereo button choice in the AJA control panel.
 Additionally, muxed stereo output is possible using a single SDI output.
-AJA hardware and software works in close collaboration with CineForm's Neo3D software tools and CineForm codec to allow stereoscopic editorial and viewing when working with applications like Final Cut Pro 7 or Adobe's CS5.5.
+AJA hardware and software works in close collaboration with CineForm's Neo3D software tools and CineForm codec to allow stereoscopic editorial and viewing when working with compliant professional video editing applications.